SDK API Reference

 • PaymentMethod.genericRedirect

-Card and Google Pay flows are creatable via Payrails factories.
+Card, Google Pay, and generic redirect flows are creatable via Payrails factories.

 Options